OS108/OS108i/README.md

-gbi
+OS108i
 ===

-GBI is a graphical interface for pc-sysinstall and it is the installer for GhostBSD.
+OS108i is a graphical interface for pc-sysinstall and it is the installer for OS108.

 To test this code in your environment run "python setup.py install" as root.